-- Ten person field minimum for category 3-5 and 20 person field minimum for upgrade to category 1. - Fifty percent of Upgrading points and number of times raced will be carried over to the next year.
+1. Ten person field minimum for category 3-5 and 20 person field minimum for upgrade to category 1.

+- Fifty percent of Upgrading points and number of times raced will be carried over to the next year.
 Points do not carry over to the next category. - 3.
 When upgrading to a Cat.
 1, points earned need to be from more than one velodrome. - A race day is defined as one full day of racing.
 A race day can include a number of events such as a kilometer, sprints or time trial, but it only counts as one race day. - Women and Juniors earn one point for every five race days when upgrading from Cat.
 4 through Cat.
-2. - Races exempt from upgrading are Youth races and races of more that two categories (ie: "A" and "B" races). - Results from other velodromes will be considered for upgrading.
+2. - Races exempt from upgrading are Youth races and races of more that two categories (ie: "A" and "B" races). - Results from other velodromes will be considered for upgrading only if the races were run under a USA Cycling permit.

-With the approval of a USAC licensed track coach, riders who are Pro or category 1 on the road may be upgraded to category 2 on the track and riders who are category 2 on the road may be upgraded to category 3 on the track without first having to begin at category 5.
+With the approval of a USAC licensed coach, riders who are Pro or category 1 on the road may be upgraded to category 2 on the track and riders who are category 2 on the road may be upgraded to category 3 on the track without first having to begin at category 5.